glimte/mmate-docs/README.md

 Welcome to the unified documentation for Message Mate (Mmate) - a comprehensive messaging framework available for both .NET and Go.

+Currently supports RabbitMQ and Amazon MQ, support for Azure ServiceBus and other message bus`s are planned.

 ## Overview

 Mmate provides high-level abstractions for messaging patterns built on top of brokers like RabbitMQ, offering: